Germany in Autumn: Franziska Busch

 A young woman is punched in an underground car park.
 Another young woman driving past the incident, Franziska Busch, gets out of her car and thwarts the assailant.
 She then brings the victim home and takes care of her.
 The scene is accompanied by a song by Wolf Biermann.

 The RAF co-founder Horst Mahler is interviewed in prison by a TV company and claims that fascism continues to exist in West Germany after the Nazi era.
 He also unpicks the moral contradictions of left-wing terrorism.
 Franziska Busch watches the interview footage in the TV studio auditorium where her boyfriend works.
 Busch begins to make propaganda films with a revolutionary group she is part of.
 They film the German singer Wolf Biermann performing 'Girl in Stuttgart' a monologue which questions the official version of events regarding the Stammheim death night.
 Directed by Bernhard Sinkel and Alf Brustellin.

 Schatten der Angst (Shadow of Fear)

 In Munich a woman is visited by an injured man who is bleeding from the forehead and welcomes him into her apartment.
 She sees his face on a newspaper among the headshots of wanted terrorists, but chooses not to inform on him.
 Directed by Hans Peter Cloos and Katja Rupé.

 Grenzstation

-Customs officers patrol a crossing between French and Germany.
+Customs officers patrol a crossing between France and Germany.
 An unmarried couple driving through are stopped and have their identification papers checked.
 The guard speculates that the woman bears a resemblance to one of the wanted terrorists.
 They are eventually let through.
 Directed by Edgar Reitz.